 The Library uses funds to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
-The Library's funds are all classified as governmental.
+The Library's funds are divided into two categories: governmental and fiduciary.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2012
+Notes to the Basic Financial Statements For the Year Ended December 31, 2014